samsquire/dream-programming-language/README.md

 | Failed to create as empty. |                                                     |
 |                            |                                                     |

-Package manager for standard cycles.
+## Package manager for standard cycles.

 # I introduce you to "Advanced resolution"

 If you've configured a HTTP web server for request handling - associating code to (parts of) URLs - then you're effectively doing what this idea is about.
 Python developers use decorators to tie code to request handling such as in Flask or FastAPI, Java developers use annotations and fluent interfaces in Spring Boot or Dropwizard.

-**Advanced resolution is the idea we have a number of cases and that we need to dispatch to the right one, given the right set of criteria or rules and we want to resolve to the correct thing.**
+**Advanced resolution is the idea we have a number of cases and that we need to dispatch to the right one, given the right set of criteria or rules and we want to resolve to the correct thing in the most efficient way**

 It should be elegant and composable.